Join Beams for Dovetail

 Geometry To Extend A Beam

-Beam Cut Angles
+Beam Cut Angles showing possible alternatives

-2. Side View Angle Cut has the same effect as the Straight Cut for the top and bottom surfaces, which are the most stressed, so would be only minimally stronger than the straight cut.
+2. Side View Angle Cut has a similar effect as the Straight Cut for the top and bottom surfaces, which are the most stressed for a beam in bending, so is only minimally stronger than the straight cut.

 3. Top View Angle Cut has more surface area for weld along the top and bottom surfaces, therefore it spreads the stress at the weld more.
 Yes, there is more heat affected area, so it is a bit of a toss up as to how much the strength will increase over the straight cut.
 However, to extend a beam, this is stronger.
 (Assuming good welds.)